 O’Callaghan-Pat Tillman Memorial Bridge is another monumental engineering feat. – they built it from both sides and met in the middle with only a 9.5 mm correction needed.
 The new bridge spans 1,900 feet across Black Canyon and 900 feet above the Colorado River.

-5. Lake Mead National Recreation Area
+5. Visit the Lake Mead National Recreation Area

 At 247 square miles, this is the largest reservoir in the United States.
 Why not take advantage of spending a day walking the sandy shoreline or kayaking through one of the many secluded coves?
-The beautiful azure waters make this an inviting destination for those that enjoy a day on the water.
+The beautiful azure waters make this an inviting destination for those who enjoy a day on the water.
 Boaters, swimmers, and avid hikers will find amazing landscapes in this year-round playground.
 We took the scenic drive along the lake shore, stopping several times at the overlooks with breathtaking views.

-Leave no Trace: All plants, wildlife, geologic features (rocks), and archeological artifacts are protected.
+Leave No Trace: All plants, wildlife, geologic features (rocks), and archeological artifacts are protected.
 They permit no collecting in the recreation area.

 6. Boating on Lake Mead